SEAP Southeast Asia Pilot-1

 14 Miles from Ao Nang, Krabi

-Just north of the commercial jetties on the mainland is an anchorage off the 5-star Phulay Bay resort, currently managed by Ritz Carlton.
+This anchorage is just north of the commercial jetties on the mainland.
+It stands off the 5-star Phulay Bay resort, currently managed by Ritz Carlton.
 Anchor in 2-5 metres about 600 metres off shore to access the resort pool deck and restaurants by dinghy.
-This luxury hotel was designed by one of Thailand’s premier architects and landscape gardeners and has won many accolades for its contemporary style.
+One of Thailand’s premier architects and landscape gardeners designed this luxury hotel.
+It has won many accolades for its contemporary style.

-To the south between the bulk cargo terminal and Laem Hang Nak are a number of 4- and 5-star resorts and anchorage in similar depths can be found anywhere along this coast.
+To the south between the bulk cargo terminal and Laem Hang Nak are a number of 4- and 5-star resorts.
+Anchorage in similar depths can be found anywhere along this coast.

 • C